 As bankruptcy gets further and further into the rear-view mirror and your life begins to piece itself back together, you may begin thinking about purchasing a home again.
-How long do you have to wait before you can get a purchase a home and get a mortgage?
+So, how long after bankruptcy can you get a mortgage?
 Let’s take a look.

 It’s important to understand that while the process for getting a mortgage is much the same, the experience you have will likely be very different.